cnspencer/cnspencer.github.io/README.md

+# CNSpencer's html code

+Only to be observed in a limited capacity.
+This was created in Tri-Tech Cyber Security Summer class.
+Content of cnspencer.github.io is the sole property of CNSpencer.

-# summer-github-bootstrap
+Default readme:(# summer-github-bootstrap

-this is for username.github.io
+this is for username.github.io)